wp-plugins/garees-random-image/readme.txt

 = I would like to add the random image as a widget on the sidebar = Just add a text-widget to the sidebar and insert the shortcode there

+= I get always the same images =
+Check if you have a cache-plugin running.
+If the page is cached, there won't be any random images on reload!

 == Changelog ==

 = 1.0 =